robfatland/reorganiseduponthefloor/cubase/halion.md

         - Duration of the MIDI note controls length of playback, pitch is pitch
         - The natural duration of a note goes inversely with pitch
     - MIDI note start < Transport < MIDI note end: Play initiates the MIDI note from start (not middle)
-    - Open issue: How is the 'plays at recorded pitch' key chosen?
-Always C3?
-VariAudio?
-How to change?
+    - To change 'Play at recorded pitch' key from C3 by default: See section 3 below on changing the root key
     - Full keyboard is C-2 through C7
 - Close the editor in Cubase and re-open it: Verify the Instrument track looks the same
 - Close Halion and re-open it: Verify it is in pretty much the same configuration